Distance: 50 miles

 Capital Crescent Trail to Bethesda

 Bethesda seemed more desolate than DC; even fewer cars and people.
 Most people were wearing masks.
 Most businesses were closed.
-Many restaurants are able to tread water by offering delivery or curbside pickup, but that didn’t working too well.
+Many restaurants are able to tread water by offering delivery or curbside pickup, but that didn’t seem to be working too well.
 In fact, there was evidence that some businesses had shut-down permanently as they will not be able to endure the shut-down.

 Bethesda happens to be the headquarters of the National Institutes of Health.
 Perhaps the residents are the “most responsible” in the country and not taking any risks going outside.
 Maybe they are minimizing the risks of contaminating others since they work with infectious diseases and/or patients with weak immune systems.
 Either way, Bethesda was a ghost town.